Jingjingwangxiang/RT_MRMT_DSA_DBG/README.md

 Library: Intel Math Kernel Library (Intel® MKL).

-The Models.rar contains the input and output data for the column experiments of Taylor et al. (1990) and Kone et al. (2014) that support the Results section.
+The Models.rar contains the input and output data for the column experiments of Taylor et al. (1990) and Kone et al. (2014) that support this research.

+The Figures.rar contains the results coded in MATLAB codes that support this research.

+The Appendix.rar contains the MATLAB codes that support the results in the Appendix.